 The aluminum spreader bar is permanently attached to the hammock, and it sets up and breaks down using a threaded shock cord, just like a tent pole.
 There are no adjustments to make on the hammock itself, just unfurl, pop your poles together, and clip the carabiners to whatever suspension straps you choose.
 The lightweight aluminum wire gate carabiners included with the Skyloft are the highest quality biners that came with any model we tested.

 We wish that suspension straps were included in the package but also can appreciate the flexibility this affords you to choose your favorite style.
 We like the ENO Atlas XL straps, which give you more range than the standard strap.

-This model is the priciest of the day-use hammocks we tested.
-It is significantly more costly than the next most expensive options of the ENO Sub6, ENO Doublenest, and Sea to Summit Pro.
+This model is by far the priciest of the day-use hammocks we tested.
 Even so, we feel that its value is strong because its comfort is noticeably higher than all of the other day hammocks.